rolling-scopes-school/tasks/tasks/webdev-en.md

 - For deployment use `gh-pages`
 - The commit history should reflect the development process of the application. **[Commit requirements](https://docs.rs.school/#/en/git-convention)**
 - After finishing development, you should make a Pull Request from the `webdev` branch to the `main` branch .
 You don't need to merge the Pull Request until you receive your final score
-- **To submit the task for cross-check, you will need to host the page on gh-pages and share the link to your hosted solution with your cross-checker**
+- **To submit the task for cross-check, you will need to host the page on gh-pages and submit the generated link via app.rs.school in 'Cross-Check : Submit'**

 ### Requirements for commits, pull request, repository
 - the work should be done in your private repository, created using the dashboard in app.rs.school